marshburndev/marshburndev/README.md

 2. I like to keep my skills sharp with competitive programming via Code Wars and Hacker Rank as well as building small projects from scratch, for fun.

-3. Learning never stops and while I continue to practice and apply my current skills, I look forward to plotting out technologies and additional skills I need to learn for the future.
+3. Learning never stops and while I continue to practice and apply my current skills, I look forward to plotting out a path for technologies and additional skills I need to learn for the future.